 Moving boxes & supplies are important factors to get right when moving.
 They help you to be prepared and organized for your move.
 For your convenience, we deliver these tools to your doorstep on the move date.

 Gather your moving tools ahead of time, makings you feel better equipped for the task of packing.
 For your convenience, you can order your moving supplies directly from Collegian Movers.
 Our moving professionals help you to determine the correct types and amounts of moving boxes you need for your upcoming move.
 These items are an important part of your move to get you prepared and to keep your belongings protected throughout the moving process.

-Step 1: Use the size of your home, and the number of people living in it, to help determine the number of boxes you need to move.
+Step 1: Use the size of your home, the number of people living in it, the belongings you have, plus any special requirements for packing fragile or valuable items to help determine the number of boxes you need to move.

 Step 2: Calculate a quick estimate by multiplying the number of rooms in your home by 12.

 The moving box calculation uses the assumption, that it takes 10 to 15 boxes to pack one room.

 However, please note that this is a general guideline and may not apply to all situations.
 To provide a more accurate estimation, you can consider the specific size and layout of your rooms.
 Keep in mind that larger rooms may require more boxes, while smaller ones may need fewer.
 Additionally, if you have more belongings or if you prefer to pack items more securely, you might need more boxes than the average estimate suggests.

 If you're wondering how many boxes to buy initially for your apartment or single-family home, let's break it down.
 For apartment dwellers, it's recommended to start with as few as 20 or 40 boxes.
 This initial number should be sufficient for most apartment-sized moving endeavors.
 However, if you reside in a single-family home, it's advisable to purchase at least 40 to 60 boxes before embarking on your packing journey.
 Keep in mind that every home is different, and you may require more boxes as you progress.